larssb/HealOps/healOps.ReadMe.md

     * The specific HealOps package for the IT Service/Entity you want to monitor and heal.
     * The HealOps module itself.

+## Fixing failed states based on HealOps triggered alarms.

+    * Why not use the *.Tests.ps1 files, that "X" IT service/Entity is tested via, when you have had to manually remediate a failed IT service/Entity?
+You guessed it!
+That question was rhetorical.
+Of course you should.
+E.g.
+        * These files are the files that will trigger the alarm again if you didn't fix the failed IT service/Entity properly.
+        * They can assist you when troubleshooting.
+            By:
+            * Showing you what is wrong.
+            * By runing them recursively after having fixed "SOMETHING" to see if that made "X" work.
 ## Repairing

 Repairing works when: